 The Greenbelt Museum is a non-profit organization and a partnership between the City of Greenbelt and the Friends of the Greenbelt Museum, a nonprofit 501c-3 organization, which is supported by its members.
 The museum was founded by a dedicated group of volunteers and opened in October 1987 on the occasion of the city’s 50th Anniversary.
-2017 marked our 30th year!
+2020 marks our 33rd year!

 We are a community museum that provides gateways to the New Deal history and living legacy of Greenbelt, Maryland.
 The Greenbelt Museum inspires residents, students and visitors to explore this planned cooperative community.

 We envision a cooperative society that is inspired and empowered by its awareness of history and uses its knowledge of the past to shape the future.

 Megan Searing Young